Contact forms and quote requests

 The wrong questions

-The form asks things you don't actually use and skips the ones you need, like when they need the work done.
+The form asks things you don't actually use ("how did you hear about us?" as a required field) and skips the ones you need ("when do you need this done?").

 The reply happens in someone's inbox